hushaoqing/celery-flower-redis/README.md

 # celery-flower-redis
-deploy Celery with Redis and Flower
+deploy Celery with Redis and Flower using Docker